 - 3D scanning technology: Laser Triangulation

 Unlike many scanners, this DIY 3D scanner is open source, with all the files hosted on Thingiverse for you to download and print.
-The Ciclop has proven popular, with over 28,000 downloads on Thingiverse alone.
-The Ciclop, made by Spanish manufacturer BQ, provide all of the information, software, and electronics for this 3D scanner kit which you can modify for yourself, on their website.
+The Ciclop has proven popular, with tens of thousands of downloads on Thingiverse alone.
+BQ provide all of the information, software, and electronics for this 3D scanner kit which you can modify for yourself on their website.

-The BQ Ciclop 3D scanner is based on laser triangulation technology, and can scan objects in a few minutes.
-Moreover, the instructions that BQ provide with the kit allow anyone — even a beginner! — to assemble the DIY 3D scanner in less than an hour.
+The BQ Ciclop 3D scanner uses laser triangulation technology, and can scan objects in a few minutes.
+Moreover, the instructions that BQ provide with the kit allow anyone — even a beginner! — to assemble the scanner in under an hour.
 BQ host downloads for all the drivers for the camera and firmware that you need, and developed a specialized 3D scanner app called Horus for scanning on your Ciclop.

 Here’s how you assemble your own BQ Ciclop:

 It’s simple but effective.
-Composed of 10 3D printed parts (download .STL files from Thingiverse), a threaded rod, a Logitech C270 webcam, two line lasers, and a turntable platform with a stepper motor, though you can edit and modify it as you wish.
+It’s made from ten 3D printed parts (download .STL files from Thingiverse), a threaded rod, a Logitech C270 webcam, two line lasers, and a turntable platform with a stepper motor, though you can edit and modify it as you wish.
 It’s simplicity has led to Cowtech making their own model in 2015 which raised $183,000 on Kickstarter.

 The BQ Ciclop scans a volume of 250 x 205 mm and has a resolution of up to 0.3mm.
 It can be connected via USB or Bluetooth, and is therefore a versatile and affordable low-cost 3D scanner for beginners to 3D scanning.

-- Price: $745 — Available on Amazon here / Available on Matterhackers here
+- 3D scanner cost: $749 — Available on Amazon here / Available on Matterhackers here

 - Company based: Canada